isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2483.md

 ---
-title: IT Infinity Sage 300  - Package A1 (Advanced Edition - 3 Users)
+title: FirstCRM - Lead Management System
 permalink: /productivity-solutions-grant/solutionrepo/solution2483
 ---

 ### Description

-Sage has more than 30 years of experience helping millions of small and medium companies make smarter decisions when it comes to managing their business.
-Whether businesses are growing locally or expanding globally, Sage 300 is a solution for every stage that's flexible and scalable to suit your business needs.
+Integrate and migrate all your offline leads and leads from Digital Marketing campaigns into one system.
+Track the lead status and have clear overview of the performance of individual campaigns and sales personnel via various reports available.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_IT_Infinity_Annex_3_CR_wef_16_Dec_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Firstcom_FirstCRM_Annex_3_CR_wef_25_Nov_2021.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria